 The Consumer Price Index rose approximately 0.7% in calendar 2015, 0.8% in 2014, and 1.6% in 2013.
 Prices of materials and services, with the exception of power, natural gas, coal, petroleum coke, and transportation freight, have remained relatively stable over the three year period.
 During calendar 2015, the Consumer Price Index for energy decreased approximately 4.3%, while the Consumer Price Index for transportation increased approximately 2.6%, respectively.
 These increases, with the exception of energy, are relatively minor, and had minimal impact on our business due to improving efficiencies.
 The decrease in energy prices was favorable to our manufacturing businesses, but adversely impacted our oil and gas proppants segment as demand for oil declined, reducing the demand for frac sand.
-Additional inflationary increases could have an adverse impact on all of our businesses, with the exception of activity in the construction industry, the number, size, and strength of competitors and the availability of products to supply a local market.
+Additional inflationary increases could have an adverse impact on all of our businesses, with the exception of increased oil prices, which would favor our oil and gas proppants business.
+The ability to increase sales prices to cover future increases varies with the level of activity in the construction industry, the number, size, and strength of competitors and the availability of products to supply a local market.